enonic/app-office-league/README.md

 ## Configuration

-The application use the config file "com.enonic.app.officeleague.cfg":
+The application can be configured using the file "com.enonic.app.officeleague.cfg":

 Properties:

 | Property | Default value | Description |
 |----------|---------------|-------------|
 | skip-test-data | false | Skip the import of test players, teams and league on application start-up |